 West Yorkshire, Ramsden Road, Holme Valley

 On 22 November 2018 an Experimental Traffic Regulation Order was placed on Ramsden Road (TW2 UID SE1105-05) by Kirklees Council for a period of 18 months.
-This ETRO has been revoked as of 25 January 2019 after Kirklees came under legal pressure from GLASS and other user groups.
+This ETRO has been revoked as of 25 January 2019 after Kirklees came under legal pressure from the Green Lane Association and other user groups.
 Kirklees have acknowledged that there were flaws in the making of the order.
 However it did have the positive effect of “flushing out anyone with an interest in the road” and this resulted in a well attended public meeting held in Holmfirth on 22 January 2019.

 Ramsden Road public meeting